 The hats were pretty straight forward.
 Used the low-profile hat screen so that we could get the print close to the brim on the hat press we created last year.
 Results were solid, even on the camo hats.

-We were asked to help print some 3-color posters for our friends at Phidias Gold last month.
+We were asked to help create some 3-color screen printed posters for our friends at Phidias Gold last month.
 When we saw the artwork we couldn’t say no. The exaggerated likeness on the character work is so damn good and the type design is right there with it.
 Really enjoyed printing these.

 We recently collaborated with our sign painter friend Kenji Nakayama of Need Signs Will Paint on a beautiful set of sandwich boards for Orchard Skateshop in Allston.
 Screen printing was needed for this project because Orchard wanted to display a series of small brand logos that were just too small to hand paint.